Estimate Time5 min

 Some investors may also believe that investing in US multinational companies can provide adequate exposure to international markets.
 They may point to the fact that about a third of S&P 500 revenue comes from overseas2—what is known as the pass-through effect.
 But according to Malwal, there's only so much international exposure one can get by investing in multinationals.
 "For example, if there's an economic boom happening in some countries, those local businesses are more likely to directly benefit from that than a US-based company with some foreign earnings exposure," he says.

 In tumultuous times, international investments can offer exposure to companies that may be affected differently by geopolitical situations.
 For example, higher commodity prices often create headwinds for US stocks.
 But non-US commodity producers have generally seen their revenues soar when commodity prices are high.
 These companies rely on selling energy, metals, or agricultural products (food and fertilizers) for their earnings.
-"Even in 2022, which was a volatile year for stocks, international portfolio managers found opportunities to add exposure to stocks that had earnings growth potential," Malwal says.
+"Even in volatile years for stocks, international portfolio managers find opportunities to add exposure to stocks that have earnings growth potential," Malwal says.

 International portfolio managers can help balance risk and long-term returns